johnjoeallen/edl/README.md

 See `deployment/README.md` for full usage and examples.

 ## 🌱 Spring Handler Generation
 Enable the Spring handler to generate a `@RestControllerAdvice` in the same package.
-The handler catches the base exception and returns the `httpStatus` configured on the category (or the error override if provided), with a response built from your `response` mapping (for example `source`, `code`, `description`, `details`, `recoverable`), where `details` is serialized to JSON.
+The handler catches the base exception and returns the `httpStatus` configured on the category (or the error override if provided), with a response built from your `response` mapping (for example `source`, `code`, `description`, `details`, `recoverable`), where `details` is the rendered details message.
 When Spring handler generation is enabled, the generated base classes carry an `httpStatus` field and pass it through constructors.
-It uses Jackson `ObjectMapper`, so include `jackson-databind` at runtime.
-When this is enabled, every category must define `httpStatus`.
+When handler generation is enabled, every category must define `httpStatus`.

 ## 📖 Developer Guide
 See `DEV_GUIDE.md` for YAML examples, Maven usage, and generated exception usage.